SSWConsulting/SSW.Rules.Content/rules/how-to-indicate-replaceable-text/rule.md

 Using `[]` for replaceable text can be confusing since there is already the common usage for labelling.

-So, SSW uses double curly brackets instead of square brackets for replaceable texts.
+So, SSW uses double curly brackets instead of square brackets to indicate replaceable text.

-Replaceable texts are often seen in email templates:
+Replaceable text is often seen in email templates:

 ::: email-template
 |          |     |